By default boilerplate used sign in and sign up via email and password.

 https://user-images.githubusercontent.com/6001723/224566194-1c1f4e98-5691-4703-b30e-92f99ec5d929.mp4

-Also you can sign up via another external services or social networks like Apple, Facebook, Google, and Twitter.
+Also you can sign up via another external services or social networks like Apple, Facebook and Google.

 sequenceDiagram